 What do your graduates do?

-Most of our residency graduates work as employed physicians within multi-specialty groups in the Bay Area, both in private practice and community clinic settings caring for the insured as well as underserved populations.
+Most of our residency graduates work as employed physicians within multi-specialty groups in the Bay Area, both in private practice/academic institutions and community clinic settings caring for the insured as well as underserved populations.
 About one per year pursue fellowship training.
 Some have joined our faculty or have taken faculty positions with other residency programs or medical schools.
 The majority of our graduates work in outpatient settings with some continuing hospital work and prenatal care/obstetrics.

 How stable is the residency program?
 And the faculty?

 The program is very stable.
 In 2004, when San Jose Medical Center, our sponsoring institution at the time, announced its impending closure the program moved almost seamlessly with its residents and faculty to our new home at O’Connor Hospital.
 The residents were able to continue their training without interruption.
 The faculty group is very stable as well, with most of the faculty serving for more than 10 years.
 Within the past five years, we have introduced three core faculty members to our program and are committed to continuing faculty development of all junior and seasoned faculty.
 Dr. Norman served as the Program Director from 1986-2016, and Dr. Yu assumed the role of Program Director in 2016.
 In 2017, Stanford University Medical Center assumed sponsorship of our program, further solidifying the stability of our program and expanding the resources available to our trainees.

 How often will I be on call at this residency program?